 Overseeding – This can be done directly after the top dressing has been applied, and on top of soil that has been loosened either through aerating or heavy raking.
 This is done either in autumn, or in spring if there is winter damage.

 Overseeding is important to promote a healthy, lush lawn.
-Over time, grass plants decrease in production and if left unchecked, can result in a organiclawncarethin and unhealthy lawn that is susceptible to weeds.
+Over time, grass plants decrease in production and if left unchecked, can result in a thin and unhealthy lawn that is susceptible to weeds.

 Overseeding is also a great opportunity to introduce more drought tolerant grass types.
 As technology improves there are many types of grasses specifically designed to required less watering and even coated seeds that retain water before they sprout.
 Not only is this great for your water bill, but also helps reduce water consumption and waste!